hoangnguyen-create/Bank-Customer-Churn/README.md

 ![image alt](https://github.com/hoangnguyen-create/Bank-Customer-Churn/blob/6647c06a155e01218488c121e86b3f1a6682b6e1/Images/POWER%20BI%20DASHBOARD.png)

+* Diamond card type has the highest number of complaints, which may be influenced by a larger customer base

+* Most complaints are located in France and Germany, suggesting potential regional differences in customer experience

+* Approximately 28% of active members churn, meaning the majority remain with the bank, suggesting that active engagement reduces churn likelihood

+* The average satisfaction score is relatively low (3.01), indicating room for improvement in customer experience

+**This step uses value counts to understand the distribution and relationship between "Complain" and "Exited".**

 ![image alt](https://github.com/hoangnguyen-create/Bank-Customer-Churn/blob/6647c06a155e01218488c121e86b3f1a6682b6e1/Images/DF%20-%20EXITED%20VALUE%20COUNT.png)

 Almost all churned customers filed complaints.
 Approximately **99.8%** of churned customers had previously complained, indicating that the variable "Complain" occurs very close to the churn event and may introduce data leakage in the model.
 The variable "Complain" was therefore excluded from modeling.

+### Correlation Heatmap

 ![image alt](https://github.com/hoangnguyen-create/Bank-Customer-Churn/blob/6647c06a155e01218488c121e86b3f1a6682b6e1/Images/CORRELATION%20HEATMAP.png)